haeringer/edinote/README.md

     sudo apt-get update && apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite

-You can use a standard vhost like the Apache example below (but of course you should use SSL/HTTPS for production).
+You can use a simple standard vhost like the Apache example below.
+For production however, you should use SSL/HTTPS, for example with a certificate from [letsencrypt](https://letsencrypt.org/getting-started/).

     <VirtualHost *:80>